What’s a Pipe Leak Repair Cost in Phoenix?

 Plumbers use special cameras to pinpoint the exact location of an underground leak or a leak that’s not easily visible.

-The cost of a camera inspection ranges from $235 to $425.
+The cost of a camera inspection ranges from $235–$425.
 Some plumbing companies bundle this fee into the overall cost of the project.

 While a camera inspection is an added cost, using a camera to find the source of a leak saves you a lot of money down the road.
 Camera inspections save the plumber a lot of time, which reduces excavation costs and the overall cost of labor.

-No matter where your leaking pipe is, you want the assurance it will be fixed correctly by the plumber you hire.
+No matter where your leaking pipe is, you want the assurance the plumber you hire will fix it correctly.

 Experienced, reputable plumbing contractors generally charge more for their repair services.
 But don’t let that prevent you from hiring one.